 15 – Andreas Gursky

-Andreas Gursky is a German photographer known for his large format images.
-He goes to great lengths to get his shots, even being know to have climbed cranes and ride in helicopters.
+Andreas Gursky is a German photographer known for his large-format images.
+He goes to great lengths to get his shots, even being known to have climbed cranes and ride in helicopters.

 16 – Edward Weston

 Edward Weston is widely considered to be one of the most innovative photographers of our time.
 He composed several thousand perfectly printed photographs which have had a lasting influence on generations of photographers since.

 An internationally known documentary photographer McCurry is most famously known for his work after being smuggled over the border into rebel-controlled Pakistan.
 He returned with reels of film hidden in his clothes containing the first images published internationally depicting the conflict there.

 An expert at capturing fascinating shots of everyday life, Erwitt was known for making the ‘normal’ seem ‘interesting’.

 A photojournalist and documentary photographer Martin Parr known and recognised in his indirect and innovative approach to social documentary.
 Seen as a ‘chronicler of our age’ he combines garish colours and unusual perspectives to produce his own form of propaganda.